Maneki Neko's Other Origin Tales

-Find out three shocking creation stories behind the Japanese good luck symbol.
+Find out three wild creation stories behind the Japanese good luck symbol.

 Maneki Neko is the tricolor bobtail Japanese cat statue often kept in Japanese businesses and homes.
 It is always shown with either its left or right paw raised, and is often called the beckoning cat.
 Maneki Neko statues are said to bring good luck to its owners.